GEO-Protocol/Documentation/README.md

 ### Specifications in progress
 **_Current section will contain steps of further GEO Protocol develpment.
 Sorted by priority_**

-1. *Finalization of documentation regarding payments*;
+1. *Completion of documentation related to payments*;
 2. *Overview of used cryptographic solutions*;
 3. *Tokenomy* (economic model, tokens circulation);
 4. *Observers* (functions, connections, edge cases everview etc);